-Tikun Workshops bring tikun olam (repair the world) programming into your school, shul or youth group.
-A member of Ve’ahavta’s Community Engagement team will facilitate engaging, hands-on workshops covering a range of social action issues.
+Tikun Workshops bring tikun olam (repairing the world) programming into your school, shul or youth group.
+A member of Ve’ahavta’s Volunteer Services team will facilitate engaging, hands-on workshops covering a range of social action issues.

 Activities geared towards different age groups include diverse learning methods, designed to complement your existing curriculum or goals.
 Fostering connections between Jewish values and social activism, Tikun Workshops give your students the tools they need to take further concrete action–to start repairing the world!